SylviaOne/Repo-hub/README.md

-## Why does Norway have barcodes on their battleships?
-So when they get back to port, they can Scandinavian.
+## Why is the new Kindle screen textured to look like paper?
+So you feel write at home.